 Being sent to prison far away from home also places an undue burden on families of inmates like Hunter, said Ricciardelli.
-Hunter lives in Happy Valley-Goose Bay, located in northern Labrador, more than 1,000 kilometres from St. John's.
+Hunter lives in Happy Valley-Goose Bay, located in central Labrador, more than 1,000 kilometres from St. John's.

 "There are no resources in places to have families go and visit loved ones who are incarcerated," she said.

 'She's in there with murderers'

 A small group of supporters gathered outside HMP on Friday afternoon to protest Hunter's incarceration.

 "We would like to see her freed.
 It's ridiculous," said Jodi Greenleaves.
 "There was no violent crimes committed … they have her inside here in a men's prison that's over-populated and is in disgusting condition."

 "She's in there with murderers and rapists and drug abusers — she's an Inuit grandmother, a kind and gentle person.
 She's not at risk to hurt anybody … she's a political prisoner, is what she is."

 Hunter, who went onto the main Muskrat Falls site last October, is expected to appear in provincial court Tuesday for a hearing.

 With files from Labrador Morning and Gary Locke